-As the refugees were allowed outside the camp after 12 pm each day for shopping or other recreational activities, they would visit nearby towns like Chong Pang, which took on a "bustling rhythm" reported the Straits Times in 1980.7
+As the refugees were allowed outside the camp after 12 pm each day for shopping or other recreational activities, they would visit nearby towns like Chong Pang, which took on a "bustling rhythm" reported the Straits Times in 1980.

 The many zinc-roofed shops lining both sides of the main road sold items such as French-made crockery, household products, electrical goods, apparel and luggage.
 "Business is always better than usual whenever there are batches of refugees leaving to resettle elsewhere," said Ah Mei, a salesgirl.
 Some shop owners even picked up Vietnamese and became good friends with the refugees.
 "I make friends with these people.
-When they go away to Europe, they write letters and postcards to me," she added.8
+When they go away to Europe, they write letters and postcards to me," she added.

 One shop owner kept "pictures of dinner parties held in his shophouses and family snapshots sent from Australia and other countries".
-He also told the Straits Times that he and his family of helpers had "adopted" a couple of Vietnamese girls whom they occasionally picked up from the camp to spend the day with.9 as beaches and churches.
-"I can remember taking the A house for children double-decker bus to Marsiling, Sembawang and Ang Mo Kio," he said.
-The children were chaperoned each time they went out, and also got to celebrate occasions like Christmas and Lunar New Year together in the camp.10 at the Hawkins Road Refugee Camp, 1983.
-Courtesy of Kaye McArthur
+He also told the Straits Times that he and his family of helpers had "adopted" a couple of Vietnamese girls whom they occasionally picked up from the camp to spend the day with.

+Excursions were specially organised for the children.
+Dinh recalls visiting the nearby towns, as well as beaches and churches.
+"I can remember taking the double-decker bus to Marsiling, Sembawang and Ang Mo Kio," he said.
+The children were chaperoned each time they went out, and also got to celebrate occasions like Christmas and Lunar New Year together in the camp.